- About Us

 How do the campers get to camp?

-Bus transportation is available from San Diego, La Jolla, Glendale, Fullerton, Ontario Airport, Redlands, Orange County and Los Angeles.
-We also have group flights from Tucson/Phoenix and Las Vegas for certain sessions.
-Campers that arrive by air should schedule their flights in and out of the Ontario, CA airport or Los Angeles International Airport.
-A member of our senior staff will meet our arriving campers at the gate.
+Bus transportation is available from San Diego, Glendale, Fullerton, Redlands, and Los Angeles.
+We also have group flights from Tucson for certain sessions.
+Campers that arrive by air should schedule their flights in and out of Los Angeles International Airport (LAX).
+A member of our staff will meet our arriving campers at the gate.

 What kind of clothing should my child bring to camp?